SparkJiao/SparkJiao.github.io/_pages/about.md

 ## News

+05/15/2025: We have three papers accepted by ACL and Findings of ACL 2025.
+Congrats to my co-authors!

 04/03/2025: We have one good survey to track the frontiers in LLM reasoning, check it [here](https://llm-reasoning-ai.github.io/).

 02/28/2025: Joined Bytedance as research intern.